-'''

 about them.

-'''

 :param computers: The computers to lookup group memberships for.
-This can be a list\ →of either ADComputer objects to get unique distinguished name information about them unless. $\hookrightarrow$ they are distinguished names.
+This can be a list →of either ADComputer objects or string names of AD computers.
+If they are strings, the to get unique distinguished name information about them unless. \hookrightarrow they are distinguished names.